ternaris/marv-robotics/docs/httpapi.rst

 HTTP API
 ========

-The API used between frontend and backend currently serves also for integration with other services.
-We are aware that this is suboptimal and will provide a proper versioned API in one of the next releases.
-Meanwhile this works and migration will be minimal.
+MARV provides an HTTP API for integration with other services.
+There is a dedicated API endpoint that can be used to run complex queries on the MARV database.
+For performing actions like tagging or commenting there are no dedicated endpoints at this time, and we recommend using the frontend API endpoints documented below for the time being.

 To work with the API on the command line it is handy to have `curl <https://curl.haxx.se/>`_ and `jq <https://stedolan.github.io/jq/>`_.